Lowest Mortgage Rate in Canada. Starting from 1.99%

 Not literally, but kind of.

-If you don't renew your mortgage in time, you could lose cash and maybe pull out some hair.
+If you don't renew your mortgage in time, you could lose cash and maybe some sleep.
 Here's how and why you want to avoid this renewal hassle.

 Hit snooze on your renewal?
 It could cost you.